Ritik292000/E-com/README.md

 ## 📌 About

 **E-Cart** aims to simulate a real-world e-commerce platform and demonstrate skills in full-stack web development using core Java technologies.

----

-Let me know if you'd like to include screenshots, demo login credentials, or a setup guide section!